LinkedIn Job Offer Scam

 ✓ Checking out the account holder connection and shared connections:

-Does the profile contain a lot of spelling mistakes or does the work history and education fit the person?
+Does the profile contain a lot of spelling mistakes, or does the work history and education not fit the person?
 LinkedIn is used for many types of scams.
-If the fraud people will create a LinkedIn account that looks legitimate.
-They can create a trusted relationship with LinkedIn users.
-Once the test is estimated the next step will be phishing.
-The other method could be to extract data and money from their targets.
+Fraudsters can create a LinkedIn account that looks legitimate.
+They can build a trusted relationship with LinkedIn users.
+Once the trust is established, the next step will be phishing.
+Another method could be to extract data and money from their targets.

 Report fake jobs in linkedin:-

-You want to report about the LinkedIn Job Scam.
-You want to warn your family and friends about the LinkedIn Job Scams.
-And here is a button provided to report fake jobs in social media.
-Otherwise, you can also officially report about the scammers to the Federal Trade Commission.
-Theft also is a scam in the LinkedIn job.
-They are not concerned about you; they want money from you and that is what they want from you.
-On LinkedIn, the fake jobs are there as well as genuine jobs.
-So please search for the right job in write time.
+You want to report about the LinkedIn job scam.
+You want to warn your family and friends about LinkedIn job scams.
+A button is provided to report fake jobs on social media.
+Otherwise, you can also officially report scammers to the Federal Trade Commission.
+Theft is also a scam in LinkedIn jobs.
+They are not concerned about you—they want money from you, and that is their only goal.
+On LinkedIn, fake jobs are there as well as genuine jobs.
+So please search for the right job at the right time.

-When you go inside the app means you will select a particular job you want.
-After going inside they will give a subscription to the job.
-After that, if the job is ok for you, then you can do next step and accept but if you don't feel right about the job then leave the portal and report about it otherwise they will start brainwashing you to accept the job.
-So, if you think this job is a scam, don't take the next step please avoid them.
+When you go inside the app, it means you will select a particular job you want.
+After going inside, they may offer a subscription to the job.
+After that, if the job feels okay to you, then you can take the next step and accept it.
+But if you don't feel right about the job, then leave the portal and report it.
+Otherwise, they will start brainwashing you to accept the job.
+So, if you think the job is a scam, don't take the next step—please avoid them.